There will be a welcome briefing this evening.

 These two days are free to relax and enjoy the laid-back atmosphere and stunning scenery around Yangshuo.
 There are many optional activities; you may choose a cruise on the Li River, make a trip to Moon Hill, which offers superb views of the surrounding area, visit the Black Buddha caves or maybe enjoy a Chinese massage or even a kung fu class, or watch the Liu Sanjie Show an outdoor performance set on a natural stage formed by the Li River and 12 peaks.
 For the more energetic, bicycles can easily be hired to explore the surrounding countryside.
 Even if you choose just to relax this is an ideal place, you can take a stroll around the market and examine the local produce or enjoy one of the cafes and watch the world go by.

-In the morning we transfer to the airport at Guilin to fly to Shanghai, from here we take a 2 hour bus journey to Tongli, a mediaeval village criss-crossed by canals and tiny bridges.
-This fascinating village has retained much of its original character and is frequently used as a film set.
-After a short orientation tour, there is free time to wander along the canal banks or take a boat ride (optional) and soak up the atmosphere of this picturesque village.
+In the morning we transfer to the airport at Guilin to fly to Shanghai, from here we take a 2 hour bus journey to Tongli, a mediaeval town criss-crossed by canals and tiny bridges.
+This fascinating town has retained much of its original character and is frequently used as a film set.
+After a short orientation tour, there is free time to wander along the canal banks or take a boat ride (optional) and soak up the atmosphere of this picturesque town.

-This morning is free to continue to wonder around Tongli, after which we take a short bus ride of 45 mins to Suzhou.
+Leaving Tongli we take a short bus ride of 45 mins to Suzhou.
 'In Heaven there is paradise, on Earth there is Suzhou and Hangzhou' runs an old Chinese saying.
 Due to its strategic situation on the Grand Canal, Suzhou long ago became a place of great affluence.
 One offshoot of this wealth was the construction in the town of several beautiful gardens, with rich officials of the past competing with each other to produce ever more impressive displays.
-We visit the largest of these gardens the Humble Administrator's Garden and the Suzhou museum which both give an insight into the lifestyle of China's former imperial elite.
+We visit the largest of these gardens the Humble Administrator's Garden which gives an insight into the lifestyle of China's former imperial elite.
 Suzhou is also one of China's main silk producing towns.
-From here we return to Shanghai.
+From here we take the bullet train to Shanghai.
 Shanghai's world famous Acrobatic Troupe performs nightly and their show is well worth a visit.

 With a population of around twelve million Shanghai is yours to explore today.
 This morning we have a guided tour of the Bund, a museum of turn of the century architecture, the rest of the day is free to explore.
 Though it no longer warrants the title 'Paris of the East', many of the vestiges of its colonial past are still apparent.
 It is worth strolling along Nanjing Road (Shanghai's 'Oxford Street') or visiting the newly opened World Financial Centre with the highest observation deck anywhere in the world at 474m or Shanghai's smaller television tower to see some of the city's stunning architecture.
 Evening depart for those on the group flight to London.